-Kenneth Bate has served as a member of our board of directors since September 2014.
-Mr. Bate is currently a director of AVEO Pharmaceuticals, Catabasis Pharmaceuticals, Epizyme Inc and Vanda Pharmaceuticals.
+Kenneth Bate has served as a member of our board of directors since September 2014 and as our chairman since December 2018.
+Mr. Bate is currently a director of AVEO Pharmaceuticals, Catabasis Pharmaceuticals, Epizyme Inc. and Madrigal Pharmaceuticals.
 Mr. Bate previously served as President and Chief Executive Officer of Archemix Corp. and NitroMed Inc., Chief Financial Officer of Millennium Pharmaceuticals Inc. and Biogen Inc., and co-founded JSB Partners LLC, a banking and advisory services firm for biopharmaceutical and life sciences companies.
-He holds a M.B.A. from the Wharton School of the University of Pennsylvania and a B.A. from Williams College.
+He holds an M.B.A. from The Wharton School at the University of Pennsylvania and a B.A. from Williams College.